mibewh/sdk/java2/README.md

 Create an "application" object on your Cloud CMS project and copy the gitana properties to src/main/resources/gitana.properties

-Set the name of your project's content repository on line #10 of src/main/java/TestGitana.java
+Set the name of your project's content repository on line #24 of src/main/java/TestGitana.java And set contentId on line #63 to the id of a node in your repository

 the content repository name is generally the name of your project appended with " 'content' repository". for example if your project is named "My Test Proj" then your repository name will be "My Test Proj 'content' repository